Sugar beet

 Sugar beet crops are especially affected by herbicide-resistant weeds, and even more by volunteer potatoes.
 These unwanted plants grow from leftover tubers and cause several problems: they host pests and diseases, reduce yield and quality, and disrupt crop rotation, not just for the current season but for future ones too.

 Traditional solutions are often incomplete or too expensive.
-Manual weeding is hard work, while broadcast spraying uses more chemicals, puts stress on the crop, and speeds up herbicide resistance.
+Manual weeding is hard work, while broadcast spraying uses more phytosanitary products, puts stress on the crop, and speeds up herbicide resistance.

 The Solution: Targeted AI-Driven Precision